 Chafyn Grove has an excellent track record.
 In the past three years its children have won 43 scholarships and awards to senior schools.
+Moreover, Chafyn has a 90% pass rate to local grammar schools at 11+, while at 13, 100% of its pupils passed CE to move to the school of their choice.
 Ensuring outstanding results, however, has to be underpinned by a comfortable learning environment, something that the school was keen to start improving around five years ago in the knowledge that the latest BMS technology would also help reduce its carbon footprint and introduce greater levels of energy efficiency.

 “The main reason for the BMS upgrade was to renew inefficient boiler controls, to give better user comfort and reduce gas usage,” states Toby White, Estates Bursar, Health and Safety Officer at Chafyn Grove School.
 “We reached out to local company Novac Control Systems and they recommended Priva Blue ID.”